freerange/site/soups/weeklinks/week-367-links.snip.markdown

 ### [Nick on Twitter](http://inessential.com/2016/01/20/nick_on_twitter)

-> I don’t have any analytics on this blog.
-I don’t know how many visitors it gets, how many RSS subscribers it has, or which posts are more popular than other posts.
+> I don't have any analytics on this blog.
+I don't know how many visitors it gets, how many RSS subscribers it has, or which posts are more popular than other posts.
 I like not knowing.

 This is the reason I don't have any analytics, or record any logs, of visitors to my blog.
 I think it's all too easy for the thing being measured to become the primary focus and to take away from the original reason for doing something.
 While this post might specifically be about the author writing on their blog I think the general principle applies in many cases. <%= by('chris-roos') %>